rei-vilo/Pervasive_Wide_Small/README.md

-// !!!
-To be adapted

-# Pervasive Displays Library Suite - Driver for screens with colour black-white-red-yellow
+# Pervasive Displays Library Suite - Driver for screens with black-white

 The driver is specifically designed for the [Pervasive Displays](https://www.pervasivedisplays.com) e-paper screens, extension boards and evaluation kits.